Life is full of deceptions. Things advertised online, aren’t always what you actually get.

 A virtual server is meant to operate in a multi-tenant environment, meaning that multiple virtual servers can run on the same physical hardware.

 Unlike physical servers, virtual servers consume the hardware resources of the actual physical server.
-This is obviously a much cost-effective option.
+This is obviously a more cost-effective option.

 If you’re a VPN provider, you’d obviously want to go with virtual VPN server locations instead of physical.